Some fake clinics will tell clients that abortion causes breast cancer, infertility, or mental illness. None of these claims are true.

 The scientific community has concluded that abortion does not cause breast cancer.

-Real doctors must comply with HIPPA regulations to protect your privacy.
+Real doctors must comply with HIPAA regulations to protect your privacy.

 Lies about gestational age